tonygfang/mfaselfserve/README.md

-# Express Sample Applications for Okta
+# Okta MFA Dashboard

-This repository contains several sample applications that show you how to integrate various Okta use-cases into your Node.js application that uses the Express framework.
+This is a Node.js application that uses the Express framework.

 https://github.com/okta/samples-nodejs-express-4/

 ## Configuration

 All of the samples share a single configuration file, [config.js](config.js).
 The config uses environment variables which can be either exported in the shell or stored in a file named `testenv` in this directory.
 See [dotenv](https://www.npmjs.com/package/dotenv) for more details on this file format.
 For Glitch, it's .env.

 It may look something like: